Admission Procedures and Requirements-Domestic Applicants

 Students who commenced in the Bachelor of Biomedical Science (including double degrees) from 2014, will be eligible to apply via this pathway.

-For 2019 entry via the pathway, Bachelor of Biomedical Science students (including those undertaking double degrees) at Monash who maintain an Average Mark (AM) of 70 or above at the end of the first semester of their penultimate year may be offered the opportunity to undertake an interview and Situational Judgement Test (SJT) for the Graduate Entry Medicine program based on a ranking system.
+Applications for 2019 via this pathway are closed.
+For 2020 entry, Bachelor of Biomedical Science students (including those undertaking double degrees) at Monash who have a Weighted Average Mark (WAM) of 70 or above in the middle of their final year may be offered the opportunity to undertake an interview and Situational Judgement Test (SJT) for the Graduate Entry Medicine program based on a ranking system.

-Shortlisted applicants will be required to attend a Multiple Mini Interview (MMI) and Situational Judgement Test (SJT) to be considerd for an offer.
+IMPORTANT: Applicants will be required to attend a Multiple Mini Interview (MMI) and Situational Judgement Test (SJT) to be considered for an offer.

 Domestic applicants admissions requirement - additional places